axltxl/packer-templates/README.md

 cp site.rb.sample site.rb
 ```

-Once you're done with your configuration file, you can fire up your vagrant box
+Once you're done with your configuration file, you can fire up your vagrant box.

 ```bash
 vagrant up